JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ## Scaling of lines

 Line thicknesses are not scaled by default.
 For example, with a current line thickness set by `setline(1)`, lines drawn before and after `scale(2)` will be the same thickness.
-If you want line thicknesses to respond to the current scale, so that lines change thickness after calls to `scale(n)`, you can call `setstrokescale(true)` to enable stroke scaling, and `setstrokescale(false}` to disable it.
+If you want line thicknesses to respond to the current scale, so that lines change thickness after calls to `scale(n)`, you can call `setstrokescale(true)` to enable stroke scaling, and `setstrokescale(false)` to disable it.
 You can also enable stroke scaling when creating a new `Drawing` by passing the named argument `strokescale` during `Drawing` construction (i.e., `Drawing(400, 400, strokescale=true)`).

 # Matrices